NIFTy-PPL/NIFTy/README.md

 It is possible to simply install NIFTy with all its dependencies via the command

-pip install --user --process-dependency-links git+https://gitlab.mpcdf.mpg.de/ift/NIFTy.git@nifty2go
+pip install --user --process-dependency-links --egg git+https://gitlab.mpcdf.mpg.de/ift/NIFTy.git@nifty2go

 ### Running the tests